KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo21 - Universal Serial Bus Mass Storage Class Bulk-Only Transport/README.md

 <h3>Demo</h3>
 <br />
-Here is a demo that gives you an overview of what it's all about, for example MASS STORAGE class devices.
-Device from previous demos ( usb pendrive ) VID 0x058F PID 0x6387
+Here is a demo that gives an overview of what it's all about, for example MASS STORAGE class devices.
+Device from previous demos ( usb pendrive ) VID 0x058F PID 0x6387.
+But this is very basic demo.
 <br /><br />
 The example mass-storage test only sends READ(10) for LBA 0 (one block) via the Bulk-Only Transport CBW/CSW sequence.
 This is read-only and should not change device contents.
 <br /><br />